Boeing CEO Muilenburg steps down to 'restore confidence' | DW | 23.12.2019

 Suspension of jetliner

-Boeing announced earlier December that it would suspend production of its Max in January 2020.
+Boeing announced earlier December that it temporarily shut show Max production because of the crisis and said it would suspend production of its Max in January 2020.
 The company is the world's biggest plane-maker.

 The twin crashes proved to be the biggest setback in Muilenburg's 34-year-long career at Boeing, where he began as an in intern in 1985 and became CEO in 2015.
 Muilenburg was stripped of his chairman title in October.